 Enterprise frameworks exist.
-Lean ones don't.
+Lean ones do not.
+So teams skip the review entirely.

 Tier 1 — Foundation Gates

-data_readiness_tier1.pyimport psycopg2
+tier1_foundation_gate.pyimport psycopg2

 from datetime import datetime, timedelta